brianmoney/n8n-nodes-tally/README.md

-# n8n-nodes-tallyso
+# n8n-nodes-tally

-This is an n8n community node that lets you interact with [Tally.so](https://tally.so) forms, submissions, and webhooks in your n8n workflows.
+This is an n8n community node that lets you interact with [Tally.so](https://tally.so) forms and submissions in your n8n workflows.

 [Tally.so](https://tally.so) is a form builder that allows you to create beautiful forms and collect responses.
 This node enables you to:

 - 📋 **Retrieve forms** - Get all your forms or fetch details for a specific form
 - 📊 **Access submissions** - Pull form responses for processing and automation
-- 🔗 **Manage webhooks** - Create and delete webhooks to trigger n8n workflows in real-time

 ## Installation